And so, at least for the moment, we return to Cape May, New Jersey, on an August night in 1963...

 Coming up the stairs we could hear the voices of people talking and laughing, the sounds of a guitar strumming.

-Dick went right on through and out to the porch, but I had to use the bathroom, and so I went down the hall.
-This was the bathroom in which I had surprised Shirley on the toilet, so this time I took no chances.
-The door was slightly ajar, and the light was off, but I knocked anyway, and when no one answered I said, “Hello?” (talking to myself, as usual).
+When we got to the second floor I realized I had to urinate again, so I excused myself and went down the hall while Dick went through the doorway that led out to the porch.
+I came to the bathroom in which I had surprised Shirley on the toilet, but this time I took no chances.
+The door was slightly ajar, and the light was off, but I knocked anyway and called “Hello?”

 Silence only responded, and so I went in, and after I clicked on the light I quickly made sure to turn the thumb-switch on the deadbolt.
 I really had to pee.
 Besides the drinks I had had on the porch and in the kitchen, and the half-bottle of Schmidt’s I carried with me, there had been that large bottle of excellent ale I had drunk with Dick in France.

-I thought about it all as I urinated, the fat French cigarette still burning slowly between my lips.
+I thought about it all as I urinated, the thick French cigarette still burning slowly between my lips.

 Dick had said nothing about our little adventure through time and space.
 But then I had said nothing about it either.
-What if his reasons for keeping mum on the subject were the same as mine, viz., not wishing to seem like a lunatic?
+What if his reasons for keeping mum on the subject were the same as mine, i.e., not wishing to seem like a lunatic?
 Perhaps I should sound him out gently.
 Or, on second thought, perhaps not.
-If he wanted to talk about it -- if indeed he had experienced it -- then let him.
+If he wanted to talk about it — if indeed he had experienced it — then let him.
 Right then and there I just didn’t feel like exposing yet another facet of my lunacy.

 I finished, zipped up, washed my hands.
 I looked at my face in the mirror.
 Yes, that was definitely a foreign cigarette hanging out of my mouth.